microtrain/bootcamp/01-DevEnvironment/07-Git.md

 See [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt) for keyword usage.

 * master - pristine
-    * You MUST NOT work on or apply changes directly to dev
+    * You MUST NOT work on or apply changes directly to master
     * Only approved changes SHALL be merged into master
 * dev - main working branch
     * You SHOULD NOT work on or apply changes directly to dev